Bikeman868/UrlRewrite.Net/README.md

 The rewriter must be initialized by your application before it will rewrite any requests.
 This is usually done in the `Application_Start()` method of `Global.asax.cs`.

-Note that `Global.asax` runs /after/ the rewriter module, so for the very first request to your web site the rewriter will not rewrite the request.
+Note that `Global.asax` runs \after\ the rewriter module, so for the very first request to your web site the rewriter will not rewrite the request.
 Until you initialize the rewriter it does not know where the rules are, or how to construct your custom types.